diodechain/zone_availability_canister/docs/dfinity_milestones2.md

 ```

 This approach ensures security even before the full vetKEY system is deployed, allowing for early testing and validation of the core functionality.

+# Terminology Clarification
+- **vetKD**: The Internet Computer's verifiable threshold key derivation system
+- **vetKEY**: Our integration layer that leverages vetKD for secure key management

+## Milestone Progression

+Milestone #1 establishes the foundational encryption infrastructure with vetKD stubs.

+Milestone #2 builds on this foundation by extending the encryption model to handle large binary attachments, using the same encryption principles but adding chunked transfer capabilities.

+Milestone #3 expands the security model to include directory structures and permissions, leveraging the encryption and chunking mechanisms developed in previous milestones.

+Milestone #4 focuses on operational aspects, ensuring the entire system works reliably at scale.

+## Risk Assessment

+1. **vetKD Integration Complexity**: The integration with vetKD might be more complex than anticipated
+   - Mitigation: Allocate additional time for integration testing in Milestone #3

+2. **Cost Optimization Challenges**: The high cost of key derivation operations (0.05€ per call) could make the system expensive to operate
+   - Mitigation: Implement side-channel key sharing as described in the Appendix

+3. **Storage Limitations**: Canister storage limits might constrain the system's capacity
+   - Mitigation: Implement efficient pruning policies and consider multi-canister architectures